KSheridan86/project-4-TasteOfIndia/README.md

 User Story:

-> Clear Recipe Layout - As a User, I would like clear instructions on how to make each recipe, so that I am able to follow along as an inexperienced cook
+> Clear Recipe Layout - As a User, I would like clear instructions on how to make each recipe, so that I am able to follow along as an inexperienced cook.

 Acceptance Criteria:
-* Given that I am a user when I click on a recipe to view the details then The instructions on how to make the recipe are clearly accessible
+* Given that I am a user when I click on a recipe to view the details then The instructions on how to make the recipe are clearly accessible.
-* Given that I am a user accessing the recipe details when I access a recipe instructions then they should be easily to identify the order in which they should be followed
+* Given that I am a user accessing the recipe details when I access a recipe instructions then they should be easy to follow.

 Implementation of tests:
-* Provide users with a clean and simple recipe detail page layout
+* Provide users with a clean and simple recipe detail page layout.
-* Provide users with a easy to follow instruction list 7
+* Provide users with a easy to follow instruction list.

 All Tests Passed &#x2611;
 ---